Consciousness causes collapse: After Wigner

+Description

-Background: observation in quantum mechanics
+Measurement in standard quantum mechanics

 In the orthodox Copenhagen interpretation, quantum mechanics predicts only the probabilities for different observed experimental outcomes.
-What constitutes an observer or an observation is not directly specified by the theory, and the behavior of a system under measurement and observation is completely different from its usual behavior: the wavefunction that describes a system spreads out into an ever-larger superposition of different possible situations.
+What constitutes an observer or a measurement is not directly specified by the theory, and the behavior of a system under measurement and observation is completely different from its usual behavior: the wavefunction that describes a system spreads out into an ever-larger superposition of different possible situations.
 However, during observation, the wavefunction describing the system collapses to one of several options.
-If there is no observation, this collapse does not occur, and none of the options ever becomes less likely.
+If there is no observation, this collapse does not occur, and none of the options ever become less likely.

 It can be predicted using quantum mechanics, absent a collapse postulate, that an observer observing a quantum superposition will turn into a superposition of different observers seeing different things.
 The observer will have a wavefunction which describes all the possible outcomes.
 Still, in actual experience, an observer never senses a superposition, but always senses that one of the outcomes has occurred with certainty.
 This apparent conflict between a wavefunction description and classical experience is called the problem of observation (see Measurement problem).

-The interpretation
+Consciousness-causes-collapse interpretation

-In his 1932 book The Mathematical Foundations of Quantum Mechanics, John von Neumann argued that the mathematics of quantum mechanics allows the collapse of the wave function to be placed at any position in the causal chain from the measurement device to the "subjective perception" of the human observer.
-In 1939, Fritz London and Edmond Bauer argued for the latter boundary (consciousness).
-In the 1960s, Eugene Wigner reformulated the "Schrödinger's cat" thought experiment as "Wigner's friend" and proposed that the consciousness of an observer is the demarcation line that precipitates collapse of the wave function, independent of any realist interpretation.
-See Consciousness and measurement.
-The mind is postulated to be non-physical and the only true measurement apparatus.

-This interpretation has been summarized thus:
+This consciousness causes collapse interpretation has been summarized thus:

 The rules of quantum mechanics are correct but there is only one system which may be treated with quantum mechanics, namely the entire material world.
 There exist external observers which cannot be treated within quantum mechanics, namely human (and perhaps animal) minds, which perform measurements on the brain causing wave function collapse.

-Henry Stapp has argued for the concept as follows:
+Stapp has argued for the concept as follows:

 From the point of view of the mathematics of quantum theory it makes no sense to treat a measuring device as intrinsically different from the collection of atomic constituents that make it up.
 A device is just another part of the physical universe...
 Moreover, the conscious thoughts of a human observer ought to be causally connected most directly and immediately to what is happening in his brain, not to what is happening out at some measuring device...
 Our bodies and brains thus become ... parts of the quantum mechanically described physical universe.
 Treating the entire physical universe in this unified way provides a conceptually simple and logically coherent theoretical foundation...